simard-landscape-lab/sari-tutorial/readme.md

 When running notebooks, make sure you are using the kernel `sari_tutorial`, which will be an available kernel if you followed the installation instructions above.
 You can select the kernel `sari_tutorial` in the menu as illustrated in the screenshot below (`sari_tutorial` will be listed in the menu where `Python 2` is).

 ![screenshot](https://i.stack.imgur.com/F0Cbi.png)
+*The image is from Stackoverflow*.

 # Acknowledgements

 We gratefully and humbly acknowledge JAXA for the use of ALOS-2 data to generate a coherence image over Mondah, Gabon generated using ISCE2.

+We are grateful to the ASF for providing easy access to ALOS-1 radiometrically and terrain corrected tiles over Mondah and Ko Panyi.

 A portion of this research was performed at the Jet Propulsion Laboratory, California Institute of Technology.
 Copyright 2019 California Institute of Technology.
 US Government Support Acknowledged.